 The beginning of autumn marks a special time in seasonal earth energies.
 Toward the end of summer, if you listen carefully you can clearly feel and see this movement.
 Now nights become slightly cooler with glorious sunsets in evidence as shadows deepen earlier each evening.
 And if you listen with your soul you will hear a special sense deep within; that of hurrying in preparation for earth’s long winter chill.

 For anyone who has seen a hillside dotted with colorful leaves and lit by an early sunset, this site can be transformational.
 The Raven is another sign of change.
-The beautiful bird shows that all things must pass, and that clinging to the present is a useless action.
-Rather embrace change.
+The beautiful bird shows that all things must pass and that clinging to the present is a useless action.
+It can be difficult to navigate unplanned change, but the Raven urges us to embrace change.
 This in turn will make the present more precious.
-The Raven shows us that change can sometimes be sorrowful, and that grieving is natural and important.
+The Raven shows us that change can sometimes be sorrowful and that grieving is natural and important.
 But in the final analysis, rising above the sad feelings will help you to see the blessings that can accompany this natural part of life.

 An exquisite tarot deck, the Wicca Oracle Cards Number 13 card stands for Samhain, the third festival.
 It depicts typical symbols of the season: pumpkins piled high on an old wheel barrel surrounded by colored leaves adorning a nearby tree.
 The card’s message tells us that this is a time when the ancestors may offer special messages through chance encounters, or in dreams or even voices whispered in the darkness of the evening.
 It also tells us that we indeed have nothing to fear from the dark.